UTA-REST/PyBoltz/README.md

   - Okhrimvoskky Type - Magboltz.NANISO = 2 (default value).
   - Capitelli Longo Type - Magboltz.NANISO = 1.
   - Isotropic Scattering - Magboltz.NANISO = 0.
+* **Magboltz.OF** - This variable is used to tell PyBoltz to print to the console.
+  - Print to the console - Magboltz.OF = 1.
+  - Avoid printing to the console - Magboltz.OF = 0.

 #### Output parameters.
 Please note that the following are only the main output parameters.
 One can still get any value from the parameters within the Magboltz class.